 Appendices are required (where noted) and will be scored.
-They are not included in the 35-page limit for the narrative.
+They are not included in the narrative's 35-page limit.
 Instructions for developing each appendix are provided below.
 Plan templates and other forms can be found as attachments to this RFA.
-Each appendix must be uploaded into the CCIP using the correct naming convention outlined in the Request for Application.
+Each appendix is uploaded into the CCIP using the correct naming convention outlined in the Request for Application.